protocolguild/documentation/docs/5-operating-guide.md

 Throughout the pilot, special attention should be given to evaluating outcomes related to the above characteristics.
 The information gathered should be archived in the docs as a cohesive report for the edification of future members and operational adjustments.
 The  report should include the following topics:

+- Timing
-- Was one year the right length for a pilot? what should the typical vesting period be in regular operation?
-What's the earliest the next iteration would launch ahead of the pilot vest concluding?
+  - Was one year the right length for a pilot?
+  - what should the typical vesting period be in regular operation?
+  - What's the earliest the next iteration would launch ahead of the pilot vest concluding?
+- Funding
-- Were funding targets hit?
-Was the initial raise too low / high?
+  - Were funding targets hit ahead of launch?
+  - Was the initial raise too low / high?
+  - Was there a healthy number and variety of sponsors? (favorable Gini coefficient)
+- Operating
   - What sort of operating procedures worked?
 Which ones didn't?
-What role did voting play in decision making?
-If voting was used, what were the best
+  - What role did voting play in decision making, if any?
+  - What were the best practices that emerged with regard to voting, onbarding, curation?
+  - Should weighting be modified eg. more granular, more subjective measures?
+- Membership
   - Did the Guild start with an accurate representation of protocol contributors?
+  - What areas in the ecosystem should eligibility be expanded to over the pilot?
-What were the notable membership changes/ disputes (if any)?
+  - What were the notable membership changes/ disputes, if any)?
   - What is the general state of the membership?
-Has the presence of the Protocol Guild lead to negative or positive affects to relationships, the progress of regular projects?
+  - Has the presence of the Protocol Guild lead to negative or positive affects to relationships, the progress of regular projects?
   - the frequency that someone joins or remains in core protocol work and citing the Guild as a compelling benefit.
   - the number of former core devs in defi we can recruit back
-- the number of completely retired former devs we can recruit back
-- favorable Gini coefficient of the donator set
-- onboarding a diverse array of contributors
+  - Have any Guild members participated in mentorship programs to support diverse array of future contributors?

-### 5.12 Regular Operation
+### 5.2 Regular Operation

+The Guild should transition to Regular Operation before the end of the Initial Pilot but only after the summary report has made meaningful progress in assessing the Guild's evolving characteristics.
+Activities during Regular Operation should map directly to the obligations described in **3.
+Roles & Expectations**.
+Some things will change regularly, like the current set of sponsors at a specific time, or the membership over time.

+The responsibilities the Guild will have are listed below.

+#### 5.21 Comms
+- broadcasting to the community and prospective sponsors when vests are set to start and end.
+-
+- setting parameters where needed
+  - length of each new vesting period
+  - how much of a raise to target for each vesting pool
+  - number of months contributing needed ahead of inclusion
+  - number of multisig signers, whether it should be proportional to number of members
+  - how often signers should be required to prove address control
+  - how frequently membership will be updated

-#### 5.2 Weighting
+#### 5.22 Weighting

-This mechanism will be the most antifragile with the simplest weighting methods.
-This limits the time spent deciding appropriate categories as well as the time spent weighting contributors.
+Antifragility and non-gamability emerge from frameworks of simple weighting methods.
+This limits the time spent deciding appropriate categories, the methods for collecting and verifying  as well as the time spent weighting contributors.
 Additionally, this should limit cases of ambiguity gaming that might come up in complicated weighting schemes.
 Based on member feedback, we've settled on these guidelines:

+- `Number of eligible months`
   - historic contributions are considered in weightings
-- historic contributors get "diluted" as newcomers come in
+  - existing contributors get "diluted" as newcomers come in
-- anyone who stops contributing is removed from the split via periodic reviews
 - continuing contributors get additional weight per period they are active.
 This means historic contributors don't maintain their split weighting if they leave protocol development
+- `Hours Active`
+  - factor in whether a contributor is part- or full-time, eg. 30 : 100 or 25 : 100

-In the typical operation of the split, this would simply be `number of eligible months`, including past contributions before the split existed.
+In the typical operation of the split, this would simply be `Number of eligible months` X `Hours_Active`, including past contributions before the split existed.
+Anyone who stops contributing is removed from the split via periodic Curation Reviews.

-#### 5.3 Discussing new members
+#### 5.23 Discussing new members

-Rough Consensus
+If current members believe that the set should be expanded to include another contributor, they should propose them well enough in advance of a Membership Update.
+This would mean at least a week.
+Deliberations should strive to end in rough consensus, resorting to formal voting procedures only in rare extreme situations.

-#### 5.4 Oboarding new members
+#### 5.24 Oboarding new members

 When introducing the concept to potential members or onboarding accepted ones, it should be noted that the submitted address should refer to an individual's personal wallet and *not* their employer's.
 If teams were the atomic unit, all team members would have to agree on whether to accept or decline membership, likely decreasing the number of participants.

-#### 5.5 Comms points of contact
+#### 5.25 Guild Contact

+It may be the case that there should be a Guild Contact for each team which exists outside of the Guild's remit.
 The backstop is each team/project, who only need to confirm when a contributor has been added or removed.
 One member of each team/project (eg. Lighthouse) should agree to be the point of contact responsible for ensuring other members are aware of any significant developments like:

 - explaining membership obligations to new team members
 - collecting addresses and signatures for inclusion in the eligible set